Nibalab/MedVision/README.md

  ```sh
     node server.js
    ```
-Now, you should be able to run Coffee Express locally and explore its features.
+Now, you should be able to run MedVision locally and explore its features.